 The dwellings of a district (like any other use of the land) needs to be supplemented by other primary uses so people on the streets will be well spread through the hours of the day, for the economic reasons explained in Chapter Eight.

-Introducing the analogy of the district or neighbourhood as the chess board, and its primary uses as the key chess pieces, Jacobs tears into an analysis of what one is tempted to dub the Carnegie Hall District:
+Introducing the analogy of the district as the chess board, and its primary uses as the key chess pieces, Jacobs tears into an analysis of what one is tempted to call the Carnegie Hall District:

 Carnegie Hall, on West Fifty-seventh Street in New York, is a striking example of [an urban chess piece or] a primer.
 It has worked remarkably well for its street in spite of the serious handicap of too-long blocks.
 The presence of Carnegie Hall, which brings intensive use to the street by night, generated in time the presence of another use that needs night business—two motion-picture theatres.
 And because Carnegie Hall is a music center, it generated the presence of many small music, dance and drama studios and recital rooms.
 All this is mixed and woven with residences—two hotels and many apartments close by, which have all kinds of tenants, but notably a great many who are musicians and teachers of music.
 The street works by day because of small office buildings, and large office buildings to east and west, and finally because the double-shift use is able to support secondary diversity that has, in time, become an attraction too.
 The time spread of users is of course stimulating to restaurants, and here is a whole gamut: a fine Italian restaurant, a glamorous Russian restaurant, a sea-food restaurant, an expresso house, several bars, an Automat, a couple of soda fountains, a hamburger house.
 Between and among the restaurants you can buy rare coins, old jewelry, old or new books, very nice shoes, art supplies, remarkably elaborate hats, flowers, gourmet foods, health foods, imported chocolates.
 You can buy or sell thrice-worn Dior dresses and last year’s minks, or even an English sports car.